 Although the WAL ensures the zero data loss, it doesn’t guarantee an exactly-once semantics for all sources.
 Imagine the following bad scenario that might happen when integrating Spark Streaming with Kafka:

-- Receiver receives input data and stores it reliably in WAL
+- The receiver receives input data and stores it reliably in WAL

 - Receiver fails before updating the Kafka offsets in Zookeeper